 Portions of this research are forthcoming in a CrossCurrents journal special issue on “Religion, Political Democracy, and the Specters of Race,” edited by James Logan.

 I am also simultaneously beginning work on my third project, “Moral Medicine,” a historical ethnography of the emerging women’s carceral sphere in nineteenth century Massachusetts, New York, and Indiana that connects that period’s carceral imaginaries to our current era of mass incarceration.
 Building on my research on race, religion, and geography, this project investigates the implications of the public health and drug policy slogan of “Treatment, not Punishment” as agents of the state and nongovernmental organizations began to apply it to sex workers in court-mandated programs.
-While this turn was framed as a strategy for mitigating a dramatic increase in women’s incarceration, I situate it within the rise of a more insidious moral health discourse through which non-normative genders, sexualities, and sex have long been constructed as “diseases” to be “cured” through moral and medical technologies.
+While this turn was framed as a strategy for mitigating a dramatic increase in women’s incarceration, I argue that it is in fact the continuation of a more insidious nineteenth century moral health discourse through which non-normative genders, sexualities, and sex have long been constructed as “diseases” to be “cured” through moral and medical technologies.
 As a project conceptualized in partnership with scholars and practitioners alike, this research promises to illuminate why women’s prisons became such critical sites for working out ideas about the relationship between religion and science (most often, on the bodies of black and immigrant women), and how this gendered “common sense” about transgression and punishment continues to inform present policies and imaginaries in unexpected ways.

 A preview, “Refusing to Vanish: Muslim Women’s AIDS Activism,” was published by The Revealer for World AIDS Day 2017.
 Foundational research for this monograph was included in Islam and AIDS: Beyond Scorn, Pity and Justice (Oneworld Press, 2009).